Pokémon: Destiny Deoxys: Cast

+Production

+Director Kunihiko Yuyama visited the city of Vancouver, British Columbia, Canada to get ideas for the setting for the film.
+The "Deoxys language" was created using dialogue that was recorded in Japanese and then filtered to sound alien.

 Release

 Theatrical run

 Pokemon: Destiny Deoxys was distributed theatrically in Japan by Toho on July 17, 2004, alongside Steamboy.

 Broadcast airing

-It was released directly to television in the United States by 4Kids Entertainment in an English-language dub on January 22, 2005.
-Apparently, it aired on Toon Disney in 2007, alongside Pokémon 4Ever, as part of its Big Movie Show all day programming of animated movies featuring non-Disney animated movies.
-However, in January 2018, this film alongside Pokémon 4Ever, Pokémon Heroes and Pokémon: Jirachi—Wish Maker were not shown as part of Disney XD's Pokémon movie marathon as distributed by Miramax, after its former founder Harvey Weinstein was accused of sexual abuse and sexual harassment.
-Twitch also excluded the four films distributed by Miramax from its Pokémon marathon that same year.
+The movie's English dub by 4Kids Entertainment was first broadcast on television in the United States on January 22, 2005.

 Home media

-The original Japanese DVD and VHS releases occurred on December 21, 2004.
-The film was later released in the U.S. on DVD and VHS on February 15, 2005.
+The film was released on VHS and DVD in Japan by Media Factory on December 21, 2004.
+The film was later released in the U.S. on DVD and VHS by Buena Vista Home Entertainment on February 15, 2005.
 In the UK, StudioCanal released the DVD on April 2, 2012.

 The film was released on Blu-ray along with Pokémon Heroes on May 15, 2011, in the United States by Echo Bridge Home Entertainment.

 The film was re-released on DVD on August 16, 2021, in the UK by Paramount Home Entertainment alongside Pokémon 4Ever and Pokémon Heroes.